 Journalism and Sports Program

-- May, 2010, approved as a minor by vote of the faculty after originating as a concentration in the English Dept.
+- May, 2010 – Journalism program is approved as a minor by vote of the faculty after originating as a concentration in the English Department.

-- Since 2007, new courses in Sports Reporting, Advanced News Writing and New Media Technology have been developed and approved first as special topics classes and in 2010 as permanent courses.
+- Since 2007, new courses in Sports Reporting, Advanced News Writing, and New Media Technology have been developed and approved first as special topics classes and in 2010 as permanent courses.
+Broadcast Journalism was introduced as a special topics course in Fall 2015.

 - August 2007 – program launches with $1 million in seed money provided by Spike Lee grant.